denizberkin/test/README.md

 # Chess with python

--Chess using pygame later to be used in making solver algorithms
+- Chess using pygame later to be used in making solver algorithms

--Colors taken from chess.com's tournament board style
+- Colors taken from chess.com's tournament board style

 -